Is Swiss cheese plant toxic to cats?

 Mature Swiss cheese plants produce a cream flower spathe followed by a tall edible fruit that is said to taste like bananas and pineapple.

 - Monstera Adansonii is also known as Swiss cheese plant.
-The leaves of Monstera Adansonii are considerably smaller than those of Monstera Delicosa.
+The leaves of Monstera Adansonii are considerably smaller than those of Monstera Deliciosa.

 - Philodendron spp. has a similar appearance to the Swiss cheese plant, but they are different species of plant.

-- Rhaphidophora tetrasperma (mini monstera) has similar fenestrated leaves to Monstera Delicosa.
+- Rhaphidophora tetrasperma (mini monstera) has similar fenestrated leaves to Monstera Deliciosa.
 The leaves of Rhapidophora tetrasperma grow to approximately the size of an adult hand.